Special Management Area (SMA) Permits

 SMA Permits 808-768-8015

-• Oversees the consistency of the SMA permit system
+• Oversee the SMA permit system to ensure consistency

-• Provides CZM/SMA training sessions to county SMA personnel, and the County Planning Commissions
+• Provide CZM/SMA training sessions to county SMA personnel and Planning Commissions

 Participants Guide to the SMA Permit (6.2 MB)